soarwing52/portfolio_Jay/README.md

-# profolio_Jay
+# portfolio_Jay

-a profolio from Django
+a portfolio built with Django

+Using HTML template with a tip of costomization

 the link is at http://jaythecheyi.pythonanywhere.com/